-[date] Dear [full name of intern ]: supervised training at Kaiser Permanente , California [ location ] This letter is to certify that you lare considered to be in good st , California [ location ] nents of the training program and that you (Choose and modify one o f the following two sentences, sentence of the above parag which you can then place as the last graph] general clinic duties pertaining training on the g to that team.
-For your commu Team, which included unity partnership project, you completed [projectorked with]. {OR} In addition to completing generation (a) rotation (s) in partnership project, you com Team, you also [Intensive Outpatient Program e & Recovery Services; Eating Disorders apleted hours engaged in [project description including name and location of agency(cies) they worked with].
-It has been a sincere pleasurendeavors. re having you in our program.
-V We wish you all the best in your future Sincerely, [Signature of Training Director] [Name of Training Director] [Title of Training Director (e.g., L., [Name and Location of Training]
+[date]

+Dear [full name of intern]:

+Congratulations on your successful completion of 2000 hours of supervised training at Kaiser Permanente [program name] at , California [location].
+This letter is to certify that you have completed all of the requirements of the training program and that you are considered to be in good standing in the program.

+{Choose and modify one of the following two sentences, which you can then place as the last sentence of the above paragraph]

+You effectively completed your training on the Team, which included general clinic duties pertaining to that team.
+For your community partnership project, you completed hours engaged in [project description, including name and location of agency(cies) they worked with].

+{OR}

+In addition to completing general clinic duties on the Team, you also completed (a) rotation(s) in [Intensive Outpatient Program; Emergency Department; Behavioral Medicine; Addiction Medicine & Recovery Services; Eating Disorders; etc.].
+For your community partnership project, you completed hours engaged in [project description, including name and location of agency(cies) they worked with].

+It has been a sincere pleasure having you in our program.
+We wish you all the best in your future endeavors.

+Sincerely,

+[Signature of Training Director]

+[Name of Training Director]

+[Title of Training Director (e.g., Director of Training)]

+[Name and Location of Training Program]